bleutzinn/grav-plugin-editable-contenttools/README.md

 [/editable]
 ``````

-To become persistant, the "named" shortcodes are saved in the page content.
+To be able to save changed content back in the right region the names need to be persistant and for that reason are automatically saved in the page content.